mmanela/PsAzureDevOps/readme.md

 iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

-Install PsVso
+Install PsVsts
 ```
-choco install PsVso
+choco install PsVsts
 ```

 Once installed all the cmdlets should be auto-loaded and ready to use.
 If not just run
 ```
-Import-Module PsVso
+Import-Module PsVsts
 ```

 Usage
 -----

-PsVso contains several cmdlets to automate some common operations.
+PsVsts contains several cmdlets to automate some common operations.
 You can see details of each one through normal PowerShell docs.

 - **Get-MyWorkItems**